Random header image... Refresh for more!

 I’ve been pulling out and putting up the Halloween decorations these past two days and since we were in Canada last Halloween, the storage boxes were literally buried in the shed.
 It was a chore to get them out of there… I’ve got the cuts and bruises to prove it.

 The motivation was our weather.
-The last couple of days have been gorgeous; windows are open, air is off, and life is good!
+The last couple of days have been gorgeous; the windows are open, the air is off, and life is good!
 Well, at least for now, because it is going to be 93 degrees on Tuesday, 97 degrees on Wednesday, and 99 on Thursday!
 What is up with that!?!
 Ninety-nine degrees on October 13th… that is not right!
 Not.
 Right.

 [Read more →]